 Qualifying Exam: Two preliminary examinations must be completed successfully before advancement to candidacy for the doctoral degree.
 The first examines fundamental areas of knowledge that will be essential for success as a doctoral candidate.
 The second requires the student to write a research proposal targeted at a program administered by NIH, NSF, or NIFA and defend the proposal in an oral examination.
 After successful completion of the comprehensive written and oral preliminary examinations, the student will be formally admitted to candidacy for the Doctor of Philosophy degree.

 Final Exam: The final examination will be an oral defense of the student's research results.
-The students research advisory committee will administer the exam after a public presentation of the work.
+The students research supervisory committee will administer the exam after a public presentation of the work.

 Samat Amat, Ph.D.

 Research Interests: Leveraging Livestock Microbiomes to Improve Nutrition and Animal Health and Reduce Antimicrobial Resistance.

 Samiran Banerjee, Ph.D.

 University of Saskatchewan, 2012

 Research Interests: Soil and Plant Microbiome, Agricultural Intensiﬁcation, Climate Change

 Danielle Condry, Ph.D.